CategoryCory/init-repo/README.md

 A simple CLI tool for initializing bare Git repositories.
 Ideal for self-hosted Git workflows over SSH.

+Please note that currently, **init-repo** only supports Unix/Linux targets.
+Support for Windows will be added in a future release.

 ## Features

 - Initializes **bare Git repos** with correct `HEAD` configuration